 \section{Abstract}

-In this work we introduce Steerable Transformers, an extension of the Vision Transformer mechanism that maintains equivariance to the special Euclidean group \(\SE(d)\).
-We propose an equivariant attention mechanism that operates on features extracted by steerable convolutions.
-Operating in Fourier space, our network utilizes Fourier space non-linearities.
-Our experiments in both two and three dimensions show that adding a steerable transformer encoder layer to a steerable convolution network enhances performance.
+We introduce Steerable Transformers, an extension of the Vision Transformer that is equivariant to the action of the Special Euclidean group \(\SE(d)\).
+We propose an steerable self-attention mechanism that operates on features extracted by steerable convolutions.
+Our experiments in both two and three dimensions show augmenting steerable convolutional networks with steerable transformer leads to improved performance.